-Given the above provisions, we note that:
+In the DPAR, we explained that:

 - 1. The Tranche three REFCL program qualifies as a reliability corrective action for the purposes of the NER, as the identified need is driven by the Electricity Safety (Bushfire Mitigation) Regulations 2013. - 2.
-The credible options considered ensure compliance with, but do not exceed, the minimum standard required for reliability corrective action. - 3.
+The AER's application guideline explains the quantification of market benefits is optional for reliability corrective action, as the credible options may be targeted to meet a compliance requirement rather than exceed it. - 3.
 Our assessment is that the market benefits listed in clause 5.17.1(c)(4) will not affect the selection of the preferred option, and therefore it is not necessary to quantify them.

-For completeness, in the table below we discuss each of the market benefits listed in clause 5.17.1(c)(4) and explain why it does not affect the selection of the preferred option.
+In the table below, we discuss each of the market benefits listed in clause 5.17.1(c)(4) and explain why they do not affect the selection of the preferred option.
+The table is unchanged from the information presented in the DPAR, noting that we did not receive any submissions in relation to our assessment of the market benefits.